-Services to Individuals with Disabilities, Veterans, Youth or other Hard to Serve Populations: MWSE has given special emphasis to regional collaboration around meeting the needs of special populations.
+Services to Individuals with Disabilities, Veterans, Youth or other Hard to Serve Populations:

+MWSE has given special emphasis to regional collaboration around meeting the needs of special populations.
 This has become particularly important as job seekers from these groups continue to struggle to find sustainable employment.
-The MWSE Workforce Development Board has tasked its Job Seeker Services Committee with setting goals and metrics to improve outcomes for these populations and MWSE will continue to explore opportunities for the coordination of service strategies in the following areas:
+The MWSE Workforce Development Board has tasked its Outreach Improvement committee with setting goals and metrics to improve outcomes for these populations and MWSE will continue to explore opportunities for the coordination of service strategies in the following areas:

-Out-of-School Youth: MWSE will continue to work with local partners and contractors to design and implement targeted strategies to reach this population, remove barriers and address needs.
-Extensive research has been done to "map" the locations where eligible youth are located and to adjust outreach and recruitment activities to these areas.
-During the summer of 2020, a virtual work experience will be developed to help with recruiting new youth and keeping current enrollees engaged.
-Stipends will be made available for satisfactory participation in the program.
+- Out-of-School Youth: MWSE will continue to work with local partners and contractors to design and implement targeted strategies to reach this population, remove barriers and address needs.
+Extensive research has been done to "map" the locations where eligible youth are located and to adjust outreach and recruitment activities to these areas. - Individuals with Limited Work Experience: MWSE will continue to expand work-based learning, earn and learn opportunities such as apprenticeships, paid internships and other paid work experience (PWE) opportunities.
+PWEs are a major focus of the WIOA Youth program along with the summer youth employment programs implemented by MWSE.